isa-group/gecon-automatedcapacity/README.md

 # GECON 2022 - Semi-Automated Capacity Analysis of Limitation-Aware Microservices Architectures
 This repository contains additional information for the paper entitled *Semi-Automated Capacity Analysis of LAMAs*.
-It provides further details about transforming a LAMA into a CSOP that could not be included directly due to lack of space.
+It provides further details about transforming a LAMA into a CSOP that could not be included in the paper due to lack of space.

 ## Contents